-If numbers warrant, care on curriculum days will be available for children who attend the Mandama Primary School.
+If numbers warrant, care on curriculum days will be available for children who attend the Mandama Primary School if registered with the OSHC program.
 Hours of operation for these days are 7.00am - 6.00pm.
 However opening times may vary and parents will be notified if necessary.

 On these days we offer a range of exciting and fun filled activities.
 Information will be made available prior to these days to allow ample time for parents to enrol their children.
 Fees will vary due to the extended hours of care and activities offered.
-Child Care Benefit is also available on these days.
+Child Care Subsidy is also available on these days.